OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 Terraform is a natural choice because:

-* We can reasonably expect any large LLM to have been trained on a large body of Terraform examples.
-This is easy to verify by asking the LLM to generate Terraform code for a popular platform like AWS or Azure.
+* We can reasonably expect any large LLM to have been trained on a large body of Terraform examples
-* HCL files contain multiple resources and express their relationships via interpolations.
+* HCL files contain multiple resources and express their relationships via interpolations
-* It is trivial to determine result is semantically valid Terraform configuration.
+* It is trivial to determine result is semantically valid Terraform configuration

 [Octoterra](https://github.com/OctopusSolutionsEngineering/OctopusTerraformExport) is used to convert an existing Octopus project into Terraform configuration.
 This process is automated, providing a short feedback loop where projects can be updated, serialized, and supplied as an example as part of a LLM prompt.